udictihub/udicti-community/community-plans/udicti-year-plan(2022-23).md

 But apart from that they will be other hub activities Also , in the startup section we shall only take 12 teams, others will fall into capacity building

-We plan to have corporate sessions after every 2 weeks where we will invite someone from the corporate world to share his / her experience and skills in the ICT and Innovation Ecosystem in different fields.
+Looking forward to have corporate sessions after every 2 weeks where we will invite someone from the corporate world to share his / her experience and skills in the ICT and Innovation Ecosystem in different fields.

 This will be on Saturdays. (snacks , drinks , projector )

 This aims at building networks , creating mentors and increasing exposure and integrating the University Hub with other stakeholders of the ecosystem.

-And in a semester there will be 3 hackathons(Hackathons are short technological competitions that aim at capacity building and test the ability of individuals to solve problems efficiently in a short period of time)
+And in a semester there will be atleast 3 hackathons(Hackathons are short technological competitions that aim at capacity building and test the ability of individuals to solve problems efficiently in a short period of time)
             (projector, snacks , drinks and prize money)

 # SEMESTER TWO